WeblateOrg/weblate/docs/devel/starting.rst

     If you are about to use it in proprietary software, please consult licensing first, it might not be suitable for you.

-GNU Gettext can be used from variety of languages (C, Python, PHP, Ruby, JavaScript and much more) and usually the UI frameworks already come with some support for it.
-The standard usage is though the `gettext()` function call, which is often aliased to `_()` to make the code simpler and easier to read.
+GNU Gettext can be used from a variety of languages (C, Python, PHP, Ruby, JavaScript and many more) and usually the UI frameworks already come with some support for it.
+The standard usage is through the `gettext()` function call, which is often aliased to `_()` to make the code simpler and easier to read.

 Additionally it provides `pgettext()` call to provide additional context to